shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 draft: false
 comments: true
 ---
-Can adding additional explanatory variable make previously-insiginificant ones significant?
+Can adding an additional explanatory variable make previously-insiginificant ones significant?

 You are conducting regression analysis with lots of variables.
 You find one of them has a huge p-value.
 Shall we drop it?